do-kevin/Zephyr-Node/README.md

 ---------------

 ## About
-A productivity app meant to help users organize their notes, to-dos, reminders, and decks of flashcards.
+A productivity app meant to help users organize their notes, to-dos, reminders, and flashcard decks.
 Its unique feature is giving users the option to send reminders and flashcards as text messages.
 The app was build using React, Sequelize, and Bootstrap.

 ## Features
 What users can do: